mishguruorg/sequentialpromises/README.md

 # sequentialpromises
-Wrap and run promises in order (not async)
+Wrap and run promises in order (not at once)